-L31- odd concept “uncertain if these predator-prey patterns exist at finer spatial scales” One would assume they must exist.
+Comment #3: L31- odd concept “uncertain if these predator-prey patterns exist at finer spatial scales” One would assume they must exist.
 Specifically, where is the uncertainty that you are resolving?
 And finer spatial scale is not your key finding.
 It was temporal scale.

-Author response: We acknowledge our original text was vague.
-First, we have restructured text to make it clear that we are testing DIDSON’s capabilities in a system where we know predator-prey interactions are occurring.
-Second, we know that bull trout consume more smolts near the counting fence, but consumption and feeding activity might not have a direct relationship (if feeding is “easier” in one location vs another, or if bull trout are feeding elsewhere prior to being captured in prior diet sutides).
-We have integrated this idea into the text throughout and removed “uncertain if these predator-prey patterns exist at finer spatial scales.”removed text that reference finer spatial scale.
+Author response #3: We acknowledge our original text was vague.
+First, we have restructured text to make it clear that we are testing DIDSON’s capabilities in a system where we know predator-prey interactions are occurring (L31 – 33).
+Second, we know that bull trout consume more smolts near the counting fence, but consumption and feeding activity might not have a direct relationship (if feeding is “easier” in one location vs another, or if bull trout are feeding elsewhere prior to being captured in prior diet studies) (L38).
+We have integrated this idea into the text throughout and removed “uncertain if these predator-prey patterns exist at finer spatial scales”.

-L38 – do you mean daylight risk?
+Comment #4: L38 – do you mean daylight risk?
 If predation is high at night, they haven’t avoided risk.